Home > About > An essential service

 Rendering: the eco-friendly option

-Transporting visibly unusable organic residues to modern facilities, then transforming it into new ingredients, is an environmentally friendly way to dispose of these materials.
+Transporting visibly unusable organic residues to modern facilities and then transforming them into new ingredients is an environmentally friendly way to dispose of these materials.
 Studies* have shown that the associated greenhouse gas emissions are much lower than other potential solutions.

 200